Louis de Gonzague, Duke of Nevers: War against the ligue

 With the assassination of Henri III, the matter of his service to a Protestant king was immediately put to the test.
 Nevers wavered, departing from the royal army to his estates and offering vague overtures to the ligue for a couple of months, however he was secured for the royal fold.

 Fighting for his new king, in 1590 the combat reached Champagne as the duke of Lorraine invaded France in support of the ligue.
 He quickly captured Villefranche, the commander of whom was promptly hanged by Nevers for having yielded too easily to the attackers.
 Two years later Henri would campaign against the ligue in the region.
-Nevers urged him on to reduce the town of Epernay.
+Nevers urged him on to reduce the town of Épernay.
 Biron was killed in the initial attempt, and when reinforced by troops under Nevers, the town was captured, a heavy blow to the nearby ligueurs in Reims.
 In 1593 he held Beauce for the crown against any attempts to seize it by the ligue.
 Chaumont held out until 1594, when upon hearing of the fall of Paris to Henri, the town councillors opened up lines of communication to Dinteville and Nevers, surrendering the town.
 Guise continued holding out until October 1594, hoping to receive the governorship of Champagne, the king however was not willing to deprive the Gonzague-Nevers of this privilege and he was offered the governorship of Provence in return for surrendering Reims and the other towns under his control.